moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/tableau-developer-guide/tips-and-tricks-for-developers/_index.md

 Some additional design tips that may help your workbook creation efficency.

-### Add GitLab Colos
+### Add GitLab Colors

 You can add a color palette to Tableau Desktop so that any time you need to choose colors for your visualizations, you have access to GitLab's colors in the color menu.
 Find more instructions [here](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/tableau-style-guide/#standard-color-palette)